Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville Performance Insights

-- The Cardinals average 73.1 points per game (47th in college basketball) while giving up 63.4 per outing (150th in college basketball).
-They have a +348 scoring differential overall and outscore opponents by 9.7 points per game.
+- The Cardinals outscore opponents by 9.7 points per game (scoring 73.1 points per game to rank 47th in college basketball while giving up 63.4 per contest to rank 150th in college basketball) and have a +348 scoring differential overall.

-- In conference action, Louisville scores fewer points per contest (69.9) than its season average (73.1).
+- In conference contests, Louisville tallies fewer points per game (69.9) than its season average (73.1).

-- Offensively, the Cardinals have performed better at home this year, posting 77.2 points per game, compared to 71.2 per game in away games.
+- Offensively, the Cardinals have performed better when playing at home this season, posting 77.2 points per game, compared to 71.2 per game on the road.

-- The Cardinals have seen a decrease in scoring lately, putting up 71.6 points per game in their last 10 outings, 1.5 points fewer than the 73.1 they've scored this season.
+- In their last 10 games, the Cardinals have been putting up 71.6 points per contest, an average that's a little lower than the 73.1 they've scored over the course of the 2022-23 season.

 Ole Miss Performance Insights

-- The Rebels are outscoring opponents by 12.5 points per game, with a +415 scoring differential overall.
-They put up 68.8 points per game (106th in college basketball) and give up 56.3 per outing (20th in college basketball).
+- The Rebels have a +415 scoring differential, topping opponents by 12.5 points per game.
+They're putting up 68.8 points per game, 106th in college basketball, and are allowing 56.3 per contest to rank 20th in college basketball.

 © 2023 Data Skrive.
 All rights reserved.